 Vendors With Tools & Technologies You Are Exploring

-It’s All in the Selling
+Getting to Go to the Conference is All in the Selling

 After you have identified the specific knowledge benefits, you’ve provided both the expenses and benefits your manager needs to decide the value of your proposition.